-Whether we come to your home or you bring your pet to our clinic, we will use Fear Free℠ techniques to minimize any fear, anxiety, or stress your pet may experience.
+When we come to your home, we will use techniques to minimize any anxiety, fear, or stress your pet may experience.
 Our appointments may include ignoring your pet until he or she decides to approach (if shy or scared.)
 We do this to be respectful of their emotional needs, not because we don’t love him or her.
 We also may use a species specific pheromone sprayed onto our clothes and equipment, Harp Enrichment Therapy music, tossing some of your treats to your pet (if they’re interested), positioning our body away from your pet, and/or not making eye contact.
-They will be given a few minutes to adjust to one of our vets being there.
+They will be given a few minutes to adjust to our veterinarian being there.
 This helps put your pet at ease and gives them the opportunity to relax.

 Next, we review paperwork and answer any questions or concerns you may have.